hakdogan/MongoAtlas/README.md

 # MongoAtlas

-This application simply exemplifies working with Mongo atlas which is mongo cloud service.
+This application simply exemplifies working with Mongo Atlas which is mongo cloud service.